-On the morning of February 14, 1929 four unknown assailants, two dressed as Chicago policemen, gunned down seven men in a Lincoln Park garage.
+On the morning of February 14, 1929 four unknown assailants, two dressed as Chicago policemen, gunned down seven men in a Lincoln Park neighborhood garage.
 This crime shocked the nation and had long-term effects on local and national law enforcement and politics.

 Officially, the St. Valentine’s Day Massacre is an unsolved crime.
-The police were never able to identify the perpetrators and no one ever confessed.
+The Chicago police were never able to identify the perpetrators and no one ever confessed.
 But nobody really doubted who was behind the hit: Al Capone.
 His Chicago Outfit, an Italian gang based on the South Side, were waging a long, bloody war with Bugs Moran‘s North Side Irish gang.
 All the victims of the massacre were associates of the North Side gang.
 Moran himself was to be there, but fortuitously fled before the shooting began.
 Capone apparently planned the massacre as a means of ending a five-year war over the city’s vice businesses.
 The gangster wars did die down, but not because Capone won.

-The massacre happened inside the SMC Cartage Company was a front for the North Side gang’s liquor distribution in the neighborhood.
+The SMC Cartage Company was a front for the North Side gang’s liquor distribution in the neighborhood.
 The hit men lined Moran’s men up against the rear wall of the garage and then fired dozens of rounds from two Thompson submachine guns.
 Bullet holes and blood spatters covered the wall’s bricks.

 The garage itself became a tourist attraction almost immediately after the initial shock wore off.
-According to an account on prairieghosts.com, “[i]n 1949, the front portion of the SMC Garage was turned into an antique furniture storage business by a couple who had no idea of the building’s bloody past.
+According to an old account on prairieghosts.com, “[i]n 1949, the front portion of the SMC Garage was turned into an antique furniture storage business by a couple who had no idea of the building’s bloody past.
 They soon found that the place was visited much more by tourists and curiosity-seekers than by customers and eventually closed the business.”

 Morbid curiosity made the building unusable for typical business, clearly.
 So it was demolished in 1967.
 Four collectors wanted to get their hands on the famous rear wall where the killing happened.
-The afterlife of that grisly wall is the weirdest part of the legacy of site of the St. Valentine’s Day Massacre.
+The afterlife of that grisly wall is the weirdest part of the legacy of the site of the St. Valentine’s Day Massacre.

 George Patey and His Bricks

 Fair to say that Patey may have been more successful as a felt-pen manufacturer than a peddler of bloody curiosities.
 Characteristically, he decided to put the bricks in a Roaring Twenties-themed nightclub, the Banjo Palace, in downtown Vancouver.
 Highlights of the club included Canada’s largest circular barbecue and wax figures of gun-toting mobsters.
 The piece de resistance was, of course, the reassembled wall from the site of the St. Valentine’s Massacre in the men’s bathroom.
 Gentlemen could aim at urinal targets on the plexiglass-covered wall.

-I’ve always found this erasure of the site itself to be rather odd.
+This erasure of the site itself is rather odd.
 The crime passed from news into mythic legend as soon as it happened.
 A Chicago Tribune journalist said in 1967 that the place became “the symbol of a romantic age of touring cars, fast women and illegal booze.”
 Capone was an amoral thug, no doubt, but he’s also an iconic part of the city’s history.
-Even today, nearly 90 years after the massacre, I’d wager that he’s one of the most famous people in Chicago’s history.
+Even today, over 90 years after the massacre, I’d wager that he’s one of the most famous people in Chicago’s history.
 Yet the site of his most infamous crime sits mute and empty.

 In a way, I get it.
 Chicago was the city of the century before Capone.
 We’d grown at breakneck speed and impressed the whole world with the 1893 World’s Columbian Exposition.
 Then the city’s image turned very sour in the 1910’s and 20’s.
 Partisan political machines led to civic corruption, race riots rocked the city in 1919, and Prohibition led to the calamitous gang wars of the 20’s.
 Chicago was no longer a short-hand term for growth and hope, but danger and rot.
 Why exacerbate that by honoring the city’s most shocking murder?

-– Alex Bean, Content Manager and Tour Guide0
+– Alex Bean, Content Manager and Tour Guide